shihuili1218/klein/readme.md

 You can understand that Klein is a distributed tool that depends on your project through Maven.
 We hope it will replace your existing Redis, messaging middleware, registry, configuration center, etc.

-Of course, the project is huge, and we currently implement distributed caching.

 If you are interested in distributed message queue, distributed List, distributed Map, distributed Lock, we can share the existing design, you can participate in the coding work. 😆 😆 😆

 **Look forward to your star⭐**